View this post on Instagram

 ☆ Hadith explanation (with practical examples)

-The aim of this section is to enable the child to understand the Hadith while understanding practical kid-friendly ways of implementing/acting on them.
+The aim of this section is to enable the child to understand the Hadith while understanding practical kid-friendly ways of implementing/acting on them through mini-stories.
 Some parts of this are simplified for kids.
 A child may still need the help of an adult, depending on their age.
 This will also help you learn with the child in shaa Allah.

 ☆ Hadith activity

 Copywork focuses on visual learning but children may actually learn best when the knowledge comes through all three pathways to the brain instead of just one — visual, auditory, and kinesthetic.
 The more senses we involve, the more learning occurs.
 This part of the journal takes into account that none of the sacred texts are depicted in a way that is disrespectful.
 The activities are based on the main theme/concept of the hadith to actively involve the child in the lessons, so you can keep his or her attention with very little effort in shaa Allah.

 The Hadith Journaling / Reflection Section has been given because the purpose of reading (or even memorising) the ahadith is to reflect upon it and apply it in our lives.
 If you’re using it with a young child, please make sure that you supervise them and help them understand how to respect the hadith books.
 They may experiment with different materials and use the creative design on the given page to embed their learning, but they should avoid illustrating the hadith with animate beings or the world of the unseen (Allah, Prophets, Angels, Satan, Hell, Heaven, etc.).